 Nada.
 Nothing.
 Zip.

+As vanilla ice cream goes, this is amazing.
 I am looking forward to experimenting with flavors, though.

 What are your thoughts?
 Have you made a version of this ice cream before?
 Will you now that I’ve told you how awesome it is?
 Do you have a flavor you’d like us to try?
 Leave a comment and let us know!